 - Agree duration of subsequent follow-up and ensure the patient is aware of how to seek help if their asthma deteriorates.

-All people with asthma (and/or their carers) should be offered self-management education which should include a written personalised asthma action plan and be supported by regular professional review.
+All people with asthma (and/or their carers) should be offered self-management education (including a written personalised asthma action plan as discussed above) and be supported by regular professional reviews.
+Self-management could include:

 - Smoking cessation.
 Smoking exacerbates asthma symptoms.
 It increases the risk of persistent asthma in teenagers who smoke.
 Clear personalised advice should be given to stop smoking and help provided with nicotine replacement therapy, etc, where appropriate.